GPflow/GPflow/doc/source/intro.rst

 `convolutional GPs <notebooks/advanced/convolutional.html>`_.
 In particular, they are crucial for defining sensible sparse approximations for `multioutput GPs <notebooks/advanced/multioutput.html>`_.

-GPflow has a unifying design for using multitoutput GPs and specifying interdomain approximations.
-A review of the mathematical background and the resulting software design is described in a paper on `arxiv <https://arxiv.org/abs/2003.01115>`_ [9].
+GPflow has a unifying design for using multioutput GPs and specifying interdomain approximations.
+A review of the mathematical background and the resulting software design is described in a `paper on arXiv <https://arxiv.org/abs/2003.01115>`_ [9].

 GPLVM
 """""